Archive for the ‘UC Berkeley’ Category

 Landscape architect Ron Lutsko gave a pro-bono planting plan.
 It should turn out nice enough but I didn’t find it quite as interesting as I expected.
 It seemed a bit ho-hum, with some Manzanitas and Ceanothus against the building and much of the planting looking like his office just hatched a big area and labeled it ‘perennial mix’.
 I understand why plantings are so often done this way, why so few prominent LA’s place the plants themselves and instead just hand off the drawings to a contractor to implement, but it does seem like a missed opportunity for a planting in a botanical garden, especially when probably half the garden’s staff have horticulture degrees.
 But I don’t know the politics of the garden and how these things get decided, and I shouldn’t complain about someone’s pro-bono work.
 It will compliment the building nicely.

-Much of the new planting will probably resemble this mix of natives near the entrance to the garden, a nice enough green patch and very pretty when things are blooming.
+Much of the new planting will probably resemble this mix of natives near the entrance to the garden, a nice enough green patch and very pretty when things are blooming, but not a high point of the garden.
 I’ll try to take some pictures of the new planting after it has had a few years to grow in.
 I’d also like to find a plant list to see which cultivars are from the garden.

 I wandered around the rest of the garden and in particular the South African section which was looking terrific.
 Lots of bold colors.
 By April the native section will rival it, but in February it is the unquestioned star of the garden.